joshuaandrewsN/ncpbootcamp/DataProtection/DataProtection.rst

 **RPO and RTO considerations:**

 - Time Stream and Cloud: High RPO and RTO (hours), used for minor incidents.

+  - Time Stream is a set of scheduled snapshots of a Protection Domain (more on PDs later) stored on the same cluster as the VMs.

 - Synchronous and Asynchronous: (Near)-Zero RPO and RTO, used for major incidents.